 Review Process and Notification

 Institutions will be selected by an Anticoagulation Forum Review Committee based on their ability to train well-rounded residents, clinical and research expertise in relevant areas, and the program’s focus on thrombosis and hemostasis management.
 Reviewers with a conflict of interest will be recused from reviewing the specific application.
-Selected institutions will be notified of grant awards by early June 2024 and will be required to sign a Grant Agreement with the Anticoagulation Forum.
+Selected institutions will be notified of grant awards and will be required to sign a Grant Agreement with the Anticoagulation Forum.

 Applicants must be US-based organizations with existing ASHP-accredited pharmacy residency programs and advanced pharmacy practices in the prevention and treatment of thrombosis and bleeding.